Shadowasders/end-world-thirst/README.md

 - Long Term:

-  - Incorporating backend functionality to make a full stack application
+  - Incorporating backend functionality to make a full stack application by letting a user create their own account to save their preferences.

   - Incorporating more dining APIs to give the user more options.